 How to apply

 You can download the application pack from the links below.
-Please read all the information carefully and return the Job Application Form and the Equality and Diversity monitoring form to firstname.lastname@example.org in time for the closing date indicated below.
+Please read all the information carefully and return the Job Application Form and the Equality and Diversity monitoring form to firstname.lastname@example.org in time for the closing date indicated above.
+If you are applying for the role on a part-time (four days a week) basis, please state this clearly on the application form.

-- Volunteer Coordinator – Job Description and Person Specification
+- Caseworker – Job Description and Person Specification

 - Equality & Diversity monitoring form